skycoin/teller/README.md

 Coin type specifies which coin deposit address type to generate.
 Options are: BTC/ETH [TODO: support more coin types].

+"buy_method" in the response, indicates the purchasing mode.
+"direct" buy method is a fixed-price purchase directly from the wallet.
+"passthrough" but method is a variable-price purchase through an exchange.

 Returns `403 Forbidden` if `teller.bind_enabled` is `false`.

 Example: